Han1-Chri5/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 6-Script that creates a new local variable
 7-Script that creates a new global variable
-8-Script that prints the result of the addition of 128
+8-Script that prints the result of the addition of 128 9-Script that prints the result of POWER divided by DIVIDE